JeffersonLab/iguana/doc/design.md

 ## Algorithm Design

+### Common Methods

 Base class `Algorithm` has virtual methods:

+#### `Start`
-- `Start`: runs before any event processing
+- runs before any event processing
 - configuration
 - set up data structures

+#### `Run`
-- `Run`: runs on every event
+- runs on every event
 - input and output are a set of banks (`std::unordered_map< std::string, hipo::bank>`)
 - runs the algorithm for a given event's bank(s)
 - should be thread-safe, _e.g._, no modification of instance members
 - usage:
     - called on every event in an event loop
     - part of a lambda for a data frame transformation
 - analyses that operate on bank rows rather than full banks require exposure of some function that does the _primary_ action of the algorithm
     - useful to have
     - wide variety of function signatures, so not easy to generalize and therefore not required

+#### `Stop`
-- `Stop`: runs after event processing
+- runs after event processing
 - cleanup, if needed

-Algorithm usage options for users:
+### Usage Options for Users

 - Instantiate and run algorithms as they are
     - No need for `Iguana` instance
     - Algorithms do not depend on `Iguana`, just on services